DO2JMG/wsrx/docs/wsrx_rtlsdr.md

 # wsrx and ka9q installation with RTL-SDR,
-# using more than one rtls-sdr
+# using more than one rtl-sdr

 ## Installing KA9Q Radio